hashan-7/Cook-AI/README.md

 Cook AI 🍳✨
 by h7 (synapse AI)
 Cook AI is an intelligent web application designed to transform your kitchen experience.
-By leveraging the power of the Google Gemini API, this application takes the ingredients you have on hand and generates creative, delicious, and easy-to-follow recipes.
+By leveraging the power of the Spoonacular API, this application takes the ingredients you have on hand and generates creative, delicious, and easy-to-follow recipes.
 It's the perfect tool to combat food waste, inspire culinary creativity, and answer the age-old question: "What should I cook today?"

 This project is built with a professional, production-ready mindset, focusing on a robust backend and a dynamic, modern frontend.